Ivaniku/MCM/README.md

 # Does my system support MCM?

 If your system is WindowsNT based then in theory it should work without any problem.
-If your system is Unix or similar you should jump to the Windows branch.
+If your system is Unix or similar you should jump to the Unix branch.

-Currently it has only been tested on Ubuntu but anything that supports Java and Git (optional) should work with no problem ^^
+Currently it has only been tested on Windows 10 but anything that supports Java and Git (optional) should work with no problem ^^

 # How2SetUpMCM